joergschwarzwaelder/hhc2020/Objective-9/README.md

 A [Python Scapy script](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Objective-9/spoof.py) was prepared to spoof ARP replies for the spoofed host redirecting the traffic to the local host.
 Furthermore this script spoofs DNS replies for queries sent to the spoofed host and does always return A records pointing to it's own local IP address.
-The scripts takes the IP address of the spoofed host as argument, to here is has to be called with `./spoof.py 10.6.6.53`.
+The script takes the IP address of the spoofed host as argument, to here is has to be called with `./spoof.py 10.6.6.53`.

 Capture of ARP and DNS spoofing with following HTTP request:
 ```